 Follow Post-Surgery Instructions

 Most hair transplant failures aren’t the surgeon’s fault but the patient’s.
-If you fail to follow every given instruction after your operation, you’ll most likely end up with a failed hair transplant.
+If you fail to follow every given post operative instructions, you’ll most likely end up with a failed hair restoration surgery.
 From diet to haircare and sleeping position, everything can impact your final results.

 What Does a Failed Hair Transplant Look Like?